Lokesh-K-Haralakatta/BoT-Java-SDK/README.md

    - Bootstrap the embed webserver present in Java SDK as explained above
    - Update the IP Address of the Webserver and other required details in the example `SDKWebServerSample.java`
    - Run the command `java  -Djava.util.logging.config.file=logging.properties -jar BoT-Java-SDK.jar serverSample`
    - The log entries for Java SDK can be found in `/tmp/java-sdk.log.*` files
+ * To run the WebServer Sample to consume end points for multi pair,
+   - Bootstrap the embed webserver present in Java SDK as explained above
+   - Update the IP Address of the Webserver and other required details in the example `SDKWebServerMultiPairSample.java`
+   - Run the command `java  -Djava.util.logging.config.file=logging.properties -jar BoT-Java-SDK.jar serverMultiPairSample`
+   - The log entries for Java SDK can be found in `/tmp/java-sdk.log.*` files